raghu13590/big-data-mac-arm64-setup/README.md

 ```sh
 ./docker/scripts/run-zookeeper.sh
 ```
+Once Zookeeper is running, you can access the Zookeeper Admin UI for managing and monitoring at http://localhost:8080/commands.
+Use the available links to navigate to different commands like monitor, stat, conf, etc.

 ### 3.2.
 To start Pinot, run:
 This script will start the Pinot controller, broker, and server services, ensuring they are running and healthy.